Triple Agent: Analysis

 A convoluted plot is seen that acts as a history lesson in the years of the Popular Front and World War II.
 Fiodor Voronin (Serge Renko), a former general in the White Russian army, acts as a double agent between the Soviets and the Nazi secret police.
-The entire movie is shaped through a common theme of "the opaqueness of human motivations", ultimately creating a "flawed interpretation of evidence" in creating a love triangle (the quote from Rohmer himself).
+The entire movie is shaped through a common theme of "the opaqueness of human motivations", ultimately creating a "flawed interpretation of evidence" in creating a love triangle.
 The secrecy of Fiodor presents an interesting theme that runs its course throughout the entire film.
 This very secrecy is meant to allow the audience to think and ponder on what exactly is happening.
 Rohmer claims, "It's good for there to be no clear solutions to the questions being posed.
 It's much more interesting."

 Furthermore, Rohmer uses "cruel moral dilemmas, sophisticated settings and the use of language as the main constituent in the drama."
 Renko plays Fiodor as someone who had a triple life between various spy organizations.
 He is portrayed as bland, but that is the very essence of his character, as he must be bland.

 Additionally, Didaskalou presents a hesitant character who portrays an ill woman secondary to the overall plot.
 Both characters play into how the movie flows and what the overarching theme of it is, presenting scenes full of character engagement and conversation.

 History represents an incredibly important aspect of the film, as the conversations that Fiodor has between the other characters always seem to mention the Spanish Civil War, the Popular Front and notions of communism.
 Arsinoé describes the genre as "to paint people in their natural environment".

 The New York Times describes the film as "a story of a cheating husband concealing his secret life, a wife who swallows her suspicions until she can't hold them in any longer, the husband's dubious contrition and a melodramatic denouement."
 Furthermore, a convoluted, intricate movie, full of issues presented in character development, is created.
 From these sources there is a fundamental breakdown between the audience, the characters and the overall movement of the play.
 The characters are seen interacting in a historical setting conveying what exactly was going on in the world at that time.
 Between the Spanish Civil War, the growth of fascism and communism, and the Popular Front gaining power in France, many international issues are brought to light.
 The language and interaction of the characters have long dialogues and secrecy and further convey that Fiodor is indeed a secret agent.

 Ultimately, each character plays an important, subtle aspect to convey specific messages of betrayal, love and an entangled, convoluted plot.